 Community Development Financial Institutions (CDFIs), the basics.

 Typically, CDFIs come in four different forms, banks, credit unions, development loan funds, and venture capital funds.
-Each of these four institutional models serves a different part of the community and may have differing risk profiles, legal structures, and target lenders.
+Each of these four institutional models serves a different part of the community and may have different risk profiles, legal structures, and target lenders.
 This presentation from the CDFI Fund provides a good breakdown of assets under management for the various CDFI institutional types, their sources of funding and their community impact.

 Filling a funding gap.

 CDFIs work to provide lending to individuals and communities that may go overlooked by mainstream banks and lenders.
 These are communities that have limited access to capital, and the prosperity that access can bring.
 The loans that CDFIs make are generally targeted and have a tangible impact on their local community.
 The money is used to fund loans for small businesses, develop affordable housing, build community facilities, and launch or expand other community programs.

 Community Development Financial Institutions—or CDFIs—emerged in response to a lack of access to responsible and affordable credit and capital in minority and economically distressed communities.
 The CDFI “movement” took shape in the 1970s with the passage of the Community Reinvestment Act, which encourages financial institutions to meet the needs of all sectors of the communities they serve.
 Amid growing concerns about the social consequences of investment decisions made by the financial services industry on the nation’s low-income communities, early CDFIs began filling a niche by providing capital and credit in areas that are often difficult for traditional financial institutions to serve. (source)